CIT Bank No Penalty CD Review 2023

 Final Verdict: Should You Open a CIT Bank No-Penalty CD?

-CIT Bank’s No-Penalty CD offers an attractive interest rate; and the option to withdraw money without penalty after seven days might appeal to you if you’re using a CD as an emergency fund.
+CIT Bank’s No-Penalty CD offers an attractive interest rate.
+The option to withdraw money without penalty after seven days might appeal to you if you’re using a CD as an emergency fund.